 Condom Size vs. Penis Size

 Have you measured while erect and eagerly checked out our Condom Size Chart, only to find the penis size you're shopping for doesn’t have a corresponding condom size?
 You’re not the only one.
+What's the difference in condom size vs. penis size.

 The discrepancy between the very small range of legally available condom sizes versus the enormous variety of penis shapes and sizes is an extremely frustrating topic for millions of safer sex loving folks here in the States.
 So why can't every schlong, from micropenis to donkey dong, find the coverage it needs to stay safer?
 Why are condoms limited in range from small condoms to magnum condom sizes?
 After some investigation, the true culprit here is quite clear.
 It's the FDA, my dears.